argoproj/argo-workflows/community/sustainability_effort.md

 ### Authoring PRs

-Participants can apply a `prioritized` label to any PRs they author.
+Participants can apply a `prioritized-review` label to any PRs they author.

 ## Participants